samee99/samee99.github.io/blog/blogs/engineeringagents.md

 The human labor is expensive, hard to replace and varying in motivation/competence.

 **The solution**
-AI Agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers with writing code and performing low level tasks.
+AI agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers write code faster.
+Agentic AI (LLM ru)